John Nance Garner: Vice presidency (1933–1941)

 In 1932, Garner ran for the Democratic presidential nomination.
 It had become evident that Franklin D. Roosevelt, the governor of New York, was the strongest of several candidates, but although he had a solid majority of convention delegates, he was 87.25 votes short of the two-thirds required for nomination.
 After Garner cut a deal with Roosevelt, thus allowing Roosevelt to win the nomination, Garner became his vice-presidential candidate.

 Garner was re-elected to the 73rd Congress on November 8, 1932, and on the same day was also elected Vice President of the United States.
-On February 8, 1933, then-vice president Charles Curtis announced the election of his successor, House Speaker Garner, while Garner was seated next to him on the House dais.
+On February 8, 1933, then–vice president Charles Curtis announced the election of his successor, House Speaker Garner, while Garner was seated next to him on the House dais.
 He was the second man, Schuyler Colfax being the first, to serve as both Speaker of the House and president of the Senate.
 Garner was re-elected vice president with Roosevelt in 1936, serving in that office in total from March 4, 1933, to January 20, 1941.

-Like most vice presidents in this era, Garner had little to do and little influence on the president's policies.
-He famously described the vice presidency as being "not worth a bucket of warm piss" (for many years, this quote was bowdlerized as "warm spit").
-Historian Patrick Cox traces the possible origin of this quote to a 1960 conversation with Lyndon B. Johnson, who consulted Garner on John F. Kennedy's offer to run for vice president.
+Unlike many U.S. vice-presidents, Garner would have a very prominent role in shaping the president's policies, with Roosevelt using Garner's knowledge and experience to pilot New Deal legislation through Congress.

 During the early months of his vice presidency, Garner served as presiding officer of the impeachment trial of Harold Louderback in the Senate.

 During Roosevelt's second term, Garner's previously warm relationship with the president quickly soured, as Garner disagreed sharply with him on a wide range of important issues.
-Garner supported federal intervention to break up the Flint sit-down strike, supported a balanced federal budget, opposed the Judiciary Reorganization Bill of 1937 to "pack" the Supreme Court with additional judges, and opposed executive interference with the internal business of the Congress.
+Garner supported federal intervention to break up the Flint sit-down strike, supported a balanced federal budget, opposed the Judiciary Reorganization Bill of 1937 to "pack" the Supreme Court with additional justices, and opposed executive interference with the internal business of the Congress.

 During 1938 and 1939, numerous Democratic party leaders urged Garner to run for president in the 1940 presidential election.
 Garner identified as the champion of the traditional Democratic Party establishment, which often clashed with supporters of Roosevelt's New Deal.
 The Gallup poll showed that Garner was the favorite among Democratic voters, based on the assumption that Roosevelt would defer to the longstanding two-term tradition and not run for a third term.
 Time characterized him on April 15, 1940:

 Cactus Jack is 71, sound in wind & limb, a hickory conservative who does not represent the Old South of magnolias, hoopskirts, pillared verandas, but the New South: moneymaking, industrial, hardboiled, still expanding too rapidly to brood over social problems.
 He stands for oil derricks, sheriffs who use airplanes, prairie skyscrapers, mechanized farms, $100 Stetson hats.
 Conservative John Garner appeals to many a conservative voter.